-Actionplay is a non-profit organization dedicated to providing children, teens, and adults on the autism spectrum equal access to education, arts, and culture.
+Actionplay is a non-profit organization dedicated to providing children, teens, and adults on the autism spectrum and related conditions equal access to education, arts, and culture.
 Actionplay’s creative and compassionate learning environments, professional development, and training modules teach respectful ways of inviting people on the autism spectrum to experience education, arts, and culture.
 All Actionplay programs are open to the general public.

 Action-Improv Musical Series (AIMS)